Education Specialist Instruction Credential

 - Successful completion through a combination of coursework and examination options that meet or exceed the domains of the subject matter requirements adopted by the Commission.
 Such mixing of options may only be done by candidates enrolled in a Commission-approved preparation program.

 - Pass the Reading Instruction Competence Assessment (RICA).
-RICA is not required for the area of Early Childhood Special Education, nor is it required of individuals who hold a valid California teaching credential which was issued based upon possession of a bachelor’s degree and completion of a teacher preparation program including student teaching.
+RICA is not required for the area of Early Childhood Special Education.
 Visit the Evaluation Systems, Pearson website for more information.

 - Complete a course (two semester units or three quarter units) or pass an examination given by a regionally-accredited college or university in the provisions and principles of the U.S. Constitution.